frconil/jekyll/_posts/2013-10-28-calculating-SLAs-with-jmeter.md

 title: Calculate SLAs using jmeter and Bash
 tags: Jmeter Bash Linux SLAs
 layout: post
-summary: For some time I raked my brains trying to figure an accurate way to report SLAs.
-Obviously Nagios could tell me when a service was up, but it's not always enough from the user point of view...
 ---

 For some time I raked my brains trying to figure an accurate way to report SLAs.
 Obviously Nagios could tell me whether a service was up, but it's not enough from the user point of view, and we very quickly go back to the painful problem of adjusting metrics and reporting to match a customer expectation.

 I think we've all experienced an irate call/mail from a stakeholder telling us that "the system is down" while Nagios is trudging along nicely with all services green.